vuejs/v2.vuejs.org/src/v2/guide/transitioning-state.md

 ---
-title: Transitioning State
+title: State Transitions
 type: guide
-order: 14
+order: 202
 ---

 Vue's transition system offers many simple ways to animate entering, leaving, and lists, but what about animating your data itself?
 For example: